matus-chochlik/oglplus/etc/release/README.rst

 things: storing the identifier of an uniform and the GPU program description in GLSL uniform-related errors.

-There are also a few places in the code where another condition besides ``glGetError() != GL_NO_ERROR`` raises an error and these were handled in a different way.
+There are also a few places in the code where another conditions besides ``glGetError() != GL_NO_ERROR`` raises an error and these were handled in a different way.